 - The car has been inoperable and out of service for 30 days or more to fix the problem.

 - Problems with the vehicle are not due to any abuse you caused.

 One challenge with a flood-damaged vehicle is that it often is outside the manufacturer warranty period.
 If you suspect your vehicle has been damaged by flood waters, you may want to speak to a Southern California attorney to determine whether you can file a lawsuit against the entity that sold you what might be a lemon.

 Did You Purchase A Flood-Damaged Vehicle?

 Neale & Fhima is an experienced personal injury law firm serving Southern California, with offices in Los Angeles, Orange County, San Diego and San Francisco.
-Our attorneys are experienced in assisting motorists who may have purchased a ‘lemon’ or a flood-damaged vehicle.
+Our attorneys are experienced in assisting motorists who may have purchased a ‘lemon’ or a flood-damaged vehicle with the help of a skilled lemon law lawyer.
 If you think that you may have bought a vehicle with flood damage, please call 949-661-1007.
 Or, you can complete the contact form below, and we will get back with you shortly.